HEALTH AND SAFETY

 General Travel and Health Advice for Mozambique

 The Foreign and Commonwealth Office (FCO) provides summary travel advice for travelling to and in Mozambique.
 However, this is blanket travel advice for the entire country.
 Where we’re located is very rural which means crime rates are extremely low.
 Nevertheless, we have a 24/7 guard on site and we have emergency and evacuation procedures in place.
-The Inhambane province has not had any political unrest and is not expected to in the future.
+The Inhambane Province has not had any political unrest and is not expected to in the future.
 We consider Guinjata Bay to be very safe and full risk assessments are carried out prior to each season and are regularly audited and updated on our website.
-You can find these here.
 Further information on health and safety can be found by following the below links.

 On the Love The Oceans programs you will be leading an active life style.
 Diving regularly, long days and walking to research sites means you need to be relatively fit.
 You’ll need to be able to carry your backpack to and from the research sites (approx 40min walk) along the sandy beach in temperatures of 15-40 degrees Celsius.
 Humidity levels are relatively low.